-Orthopedic, Sports, Neuromuscular, deep tissue, manual therapy - all of these are medically focused hands on therapy that amount to the same intention.
-The patient has a soft tissue (muscle/tendon/ligament/connective tissue) injury, and it is my intention to assist in healing it.
-This is not a Swedish massage technique (aka massage therapy), which is a light touch efflourage based technique that is licensed in NYS.
-You might as well be applying suntan oil to the skin.
-Unless you are over 90 years old and cannot take any pressure.
-Manual therapy is a focused soft tissue manual manipulation of tight, adhesions in the musculoskeletal tissues.
+Orthopedic, Sports, Neuromuscular, Manual Therapy - all of these are medically focused hands-on therapies that amount to the same intention: the patient has a soft tissue (muscle/tendon/ligament/connective tissue) injury, and it is my intention to assist in healing it.
+Manual therapy is an advanced, focused soft tissue manual manipulation of tight, adhesions in the musculoskeletal tissues.

 75 minutes manual therapy $231 Zelle